Clinical case reporting

 To apply for the Reckeweg Clinical Case Award, you should post a case about treatment with multitarget therapy on the preprint platform or publish it in the peer-reviewed medical journal during the submission period.
 You should be the first author, and the case should come from your registered clinical practice.
 The clinical case can cover any aspect of human or veterinary medicine.

 Omit any identifying patient data.
-All authors must follow the rules for anonymisation.
-You will find more details about anonymisation below.
+All authors must follow the rules for anonymization.
+You will find more details about anonymization below.

 Create a case report manuscript with the CARE-writer™

 You can write the case report starting on your own, without assistance from us.
 However, we strongly recommend using the CARE-writer™ to comply with scientific standards for case report writing.
 This online tool was developed to include all requirements for a well-written scientific case report and is free to use.

 Submit a clinical case in English or your native language

 You may write your clinical case in English or your native language, though you should keep in mind that English is considered the language of science worldwide, and more people will be able to read your work in English.
 Also, regardless of which language you choose to write in, an abstract in English is mandatory.

 It is vital to understand that clinical case reports are stories about single individuals.
 By definition, they provide information about health issues and may contain personal data.
 Current laws in Europe, the USA, and many other regions protect people by restricting access to their personal data.